Analysis of contagion maps on a class of networks that are spatially embedded in a torus: Conclusions and Discussion

-To study this problem, we considered a family of networks whose nodes lie on a 2D torus and whose edges include both geometric edges (which are deterministic and close to each other on the torus) and non-geometric edges (which are formed randomly and can be between nodes that are far from each other on the torus).
+To study this problem, we considered a family of networks whose nodes can be considered to be lying on a 2D torus and whose edges include both geometric edges (which are deterministic and close to each other in the underlying geometry) and nongeometric edges (which are formed randomly and can occur between nodes that are far from each other in the underlying geometry).
 Using the Watts threshold model, we investigated the spreading behavior of contagions on this family of networks.
 We did so by mapping network nodes to a high-dimensional point cloud via a contagion map (following Taylor et al. \cite{Taylor2015}) and analyzing the structure of this point cloud from three perspectives: geometrically, topologically, and in terms of dimensionality.
 To examine the point cloud's geometry and dimensionality, we calculated a Pearson correlation coefficient and the embedding dimension, which are well-established measures and easy to compute.
 To study the topology of the point cloud, we computed persistent homology of the Vietoris--Rips filtration and then calculated the Wasserstein distance between the corresponding barcode and a reference barcode.
 This was the most challenging and time-consuming part of our work, as algorithms for the computation of PH are computationally expensive and software development in the field is still relatively young and evolving.
-A single run on a contagion map took several hours to finish for some parameter combinations.
 We therefore restricted ourselves to computing PH in dimension $1$, although PH in dimension $2$ may also be insightful for our problem.
 In our analysis of the topological structure of the point clouds, we also illustrated the sensitivity of the Wasserstein distance to the overall scale of barcodes and the ensuing need to correct for geometric factors when using the Wasserstein distance as a measure of purely topological similarity.
 We proposed a way of calibrating barcodes to eliminate geometric factors and found that our method was effective at quantifying how much a point cloud resembles a torus.